BAMresearch/aRTist-handbook/source/tutorial_materials.rst

     We add the glass ceramic as a new material.

 It is important to click :guilabel:`Apply` to save the changes you have made.
-The button :guilabel:`Refresh` will re-load the internal library, delete any unsaved changes you have made, and possibly show changes that other *aRT*\ ist modules have made in the material library in the time since you have opened the *Materials Editor.*
+The button :guilabel:`Refresh` will re-load the internal library, delete any unsaved changes you have made, and show changes that other *aRT*\ ist modules have made in the material library in the time since you have opened the *Materials Editor.*

 Attenuation Data Viewer